Tiryoh/docker-alpine-texlive-ja/README.md

 Minimal TeX Live image with Japanese font based on alpine

-Docker tag lists and build logs are listed on this page.
+Docker tags and build logs are listed on this page.
 https://github.com/Tiryoh/docker_alpine-texlive-ja/wiki

 ## Table of Contents